aimacode/aima-java/aimax-osm/README.md

 and search concepts from the AIMA library in a non-trivial application area and provide an interesting coding environment for student projects.
 Typical programming challenges include:
-* Extend the `OsmRoutePlannerApp` and provide additional options, e.g. to optimize time for a driver, to optimize fun for a cyclist, ...
+* Extend the `RoutePlannerOsmApp` and provide additional options, e.g. to optimize time for a driver, to optimize fun for a cyclist, ...
-* Extend the `OsmLRTAStarAgentApp` and add variants of the original LRTAStar-based agent which try to perform better than the original in this special environment, e.g. by increasing greediness.
+* Extend the `OnlineAgentOsmApp` and add variants of the original LRTAStar-based agent which try to perform better than the original in this special environment, e.g. by increasing greediness.
-* Extend the `OsmAgentBaseApp` and add a new agent which is able to react on unforeseen events, e.g. on a road blocking defined by additional markers.
+* Extend the `RouteFindingAgentOsmApp` and add a new agent which is able to react on unforeseen events, e.g. on a road blocking defined by additional markers.
 * Develop an agent which plans the Saturday morning shopping tour for you.
 Try to create an optimal tour (the typical greedy TSP implementation is not that challenging...).